 The code is

-recovered for orders place using the first notification, and
+recovered for orders placed using the first notification, and

 recovered10 for orders placed using the second notification.